-Metered dose inhalers (MDIs), utilized with a spacer, are at least as effective, if not more effective than nebulized bronchodilators during most asthma exacerbations.
+The Gist: Metered dose inhalers (MDIs), utilized with a spacer, are at least as effective, if not more effective than nebulized bronchodilators during most asthma exacerbations .

-- Some patients may benefit more from a nebulizer than an MDI; however, these might be the patients who actually need positive pressure ventilation through BiPap or other means.
-These patients are often the ones who will end up needing to be admitted and are receiving everything in the arsenal for management of asthma exacerbations (including magnesium).
+- Some patients may benefit more from a nebulizer than an MDI; however, these might be the patients who actually need positive pressure ventilation through BiPap or high flow nasal cannula.
+These patients are often the ones who will end up needing to be admitted and are receiving everything in the arsenal for management of asthma exacerbations.

-Why else is MDI + spacer a good idea?
+Other reasons MDI + spacer is a good idea

 - Use in the ED or in the hospital/office setting offers the ability to reinforce this modality as an excellent means of treating asthma exacerbations.